GitCene/CTF/Hercules/README.md

 However, in the spirit of `From his foot, we can measure him`, some might find the following solution a bit more beautiful:

-Let us assume that the challenge author is not evil, and there really is a way to determine the entire sequence of matrices involved, from the final one given.
+Suppose that the challenge author is not devious, and there really is a way to determine the entire sequence of matrices involved, from the final one given.

 By definition, the way to go about reversing matrix multiplication is finding the inverses: